sjlua/pythonPlayground/README.md

-# pythonPlayground
+# Python Playrgound
-Various Python scripts that I have made.
+Various Python scripts that I have made, which may be useful for someone out there.